17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 • Block the sender

-Once you block a number, you won’t receive any calls or texts from them again.
+Once you block spam messages from a number, you won’t receive any calls or texts from them again.
 On an iPhone, click on the contact that the text came from.
 When you open the contact card, the Info tab will give you the option to block the number.
 On an Android, press the three buttons in the top corner of the screen, then select “block and report spam.”

 • Notify your carrier